What is RFID?

 Focusing on the efficiencies and cost savings goals will drive the success of your RFID asset management project and improve your asset management processes.
 A targeted pilot program will successfully prove the solution and often yields changes to project scope to achieve greater value from the RFID implementations.

-The major benefits of using RFID tags is that they do not require line of sight to be registered, can be hidden inside assets, and will reduce audit and inventory counts time by 90%.
+The major benefits of using RFID tags is that they do not require line of sight to be registered, can be hidden inside assets and can be placed on metal (special tags).

 RFID is a bundle of technologies